 - Use of generally acceptable mode(s) of physical punishment, but is overdone, prolonged unduly, or excessive force is used; - Use of generally unacceptable or inappropriate mode(s) of physical punishment.
-Examples: continual or lengthy beating, shaking, slapping or whipping; hitting with fist; kicking, biting, twisting, dropping, bludgeoning, burning, scalding, poisoning, suffocating, using a weapon, etc.
+Examples: continual or lengthy beating, shaking, slapping, or whipping; hitting with fist; kicking, biting, twisting, dropping, bludgeoning, burning, scalding, poisoning, suffocating, using a weapon, etc.

-Physical indicators of child physical maltreatment are: bruises, marks, fractures, head and internal injuries and burns (Tower, 1996).
+Physical indicators of child physical maltreatment are bruises, marks, fractures, head and internal injuries and burns (Tower, 1996).
 In assessing child physical maltreatment between siblings -- significant disparity in age, development, previous history, caregiver ability to intervene and protect younger child(ren), and extent of injury and/or risk of harm -- needs to be considered.

 This scale should only be used for those situations where the child has been physically harmed as a result of a direct physical action by the caregiver against the child.
 For situations where the child has been physically harmed as an indirect result of a punishment against the child see Scale 2 "Cruel/Inappropriate Treatment".
-For situations where the child has died as a result of physical harm by the direct or indirect actions by the caregiver against the child, see Section 1, Scale 5 "Child Fatality".
+For situations where the child has died as a result of physical harm by the direct or indirect actions by the caregiver against the child has been physically harmed by the direct or indirect actions by the caregiver against the child, see Section 1, Scale 5 "Child Fatality".
 For situations where the child has been physically harmed because of a caregiver's inability to provide care, see Section 2 "Harm by Omission".
 For situations where the child has been harmed by being involved in an adult conflict, see Section 3, Scale 2 "Child Exposure to Adult Conflict" and Section 3, Scale 3 "Child Exposure to Partner Violence".